dio22222/Weather-API/README.md

     }
 }

-Also, the API key for the Open Weather Map API will be provided in a json file called "API_KEY.json" inside the top-level directory "config".
+The API key for the Open Weather Map API will be provided in a json file called "API_KEY.json" inside the top-level directory "config".

 ex.
 {
     "API_KEY": "yourapikey"
+}

+A Secret Key will be provided for Encoding & Decoding JWT Tokens, in a json file called "SECRET_KEY.json" inside the top-level directory "config".

+ex.
+{
+    "SECRET_KEY": "yoursecretkey"
 }